SohaibK-23/myprojects/PlagiarismCatcher/READ_ME.txt

 [similarity_threshold] is the number of matching chunks two files must contain to be shown as plagiarizing.

 The program should return a list of file pairs preceded by the number of matching word chunks above the threshold outlined in the command-line arguments.

+Plagiarism Catcher
+Using Object-Oriented programming principles to create different classes such as HashTable and Chunks for constructing hash tables and analyzing word sequences to improve software maintability.